RichardByrne95/CI-MS4-TuckIn/README.md

 -    Custom template filters were written to aid in the creation and rendering of the star rating system for restaurants.
 These can be found in 'restaurants/templatetags/restaurants_extra.py' or at [this link](https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/restaurants/templatetags/restaurants_extra.py).

--    Django's built in 'json_script' template tag was used to [prevent code injection](https://adamj.eu/tech/2020/02/18/safely-including-data-for-javascript-in-a-django-template/) via some of Django's vulnerabilities.
+-    Django's built-in 'json_script' template tag was used to [prevent code injection](https://adamj.eu/tech/2020/02/18/safely-including-data-for-javascript-in-a-django-template/) via some of Django's vulnerabilities.

 ### Delivery Time Timezone Issues